JonKing93/DASH/Tutorials/stateVector/design.md

 # Design Method

-The "design" method can be used to specify variable dimensions as [state or ensemble dimensions](concepts#state-and-ensemble-dimensions), and to specify dimension indices.
+The "design" method can be used to specify variable dimensions as [state or ensemble dimensions](concepts#state-and-ensemble-dimensions), and to specify [dimension indices](dimension-indices).
 By default, stateVector treats each dimension as a state dimension and sets the dimension indices to every element along the dimension.
-Consequently, you do not need to apply the design method to dimensions with these characteristics.
+Consequently, you do not need to apply the design method to state dimensions that use every element.

 # Set ensemble and state dimensions